ipython-contrib/jupyter_contrib_nbextensions/readme.md

     bother with all the typing involved in setting up the nice (but important) parts of a plot, like the axis labels and legend.
 But by inserting the template, all I have to do is change the relevant values.
   * Reminders about useful things that could be done.
 For example, when I'm manipulating expressions in SymPy, I'll frequently forget that I can simplify, expand, collect, etc., in all sorts of ways.
-The boilerplate menu reminds me of that.
+    The Snippets menu reminds me of that.
   * Convenient reference for massive libraries.
 For example, SciPy contains lots of constants.
 You could certainly go to the web page describing these various constants to find the one you need, or you could just explore them